lumiknit/aroma/README.md

 - Download some models from huggingface.co
 - Add archive ddownload page

+## Configurations

+All default configurations are placed in `default_config.json`.
+You can overwrite the configuration by writing in `config.json`.

+- password: Daemon password
+- models_root, state_root, outputs_root, archives_root: Daemon directories.
+Please create them before run the daemon
+- image_format: image format. png/jpeg/webp are tested.
+- save_raw: If true, daemon will create not encoded image file and job infromation in output directory.
+In this case, someone can access the image via webui without password.
+- init_values
+  - model.path: model path related from models_root
+  - params
+    - width, height: image size in integer it may be the multiple of 8
+    - sampling_method: sampling method, e.g. DPM++ 2M Karras
+    - sampling_steps
+    - cfg_scale
+    - prompt
+    - negative_prompt
+    - highres_fix: Array of highres fix config
+      - scale: Optional, scale of width/height.
+One of this or width & height must be set.
+      - width, height: Optional, New size of image, ONe of this or scale must be set.
+      - stregth: Strengh of img2img
+- webui
+  - host: hostname
+  - port: port.
+If it is 0, use random port
+  - model_download_presets: An object of arrays.
+Key is huggingface repo id, and it's elements are subdirectories.
+For example, you want to add HF repo "asdf/test-model", put `"asdf/test-model": [""]`.
+If you want to add HF repo "asdf/zxc" and its subdirectory "model-1", `"asdf/zxc": ["model-1"]`

 ## Notes

 - To use original SD checkpoint, run `python ./convert_original_stable_diffusion_to_diffusers.py --checkpoint_path ./***.safetensors --from_safetensors --to_safetensors --dump_path ./extracted/path --half` with https://github.com/huggingface/diffusers/blob/36f43ea75ab7cdf9b04f72bced0b1ab22036c21c/scripts/convert_original_stable_diffusion_to_diffusers.py